gbti-network/nextjs-google-drive-directory/README.md

 ### Setting up the Google Drive Directory
 The `directory` section in the `config-example.json` file requires two values to be set: the ID of the team drive and the ID of the starting folder location.
 1. Go to the Google Drive web interface and locate the team drive you want to use.
+If your process documents are not in a team drive, skip to step 4.
 2. Click on the three dots (...) in the top right corner of the drive and choose "Drive settings".
 3. Copy the Drive ID, you will need to replace `"TEAM DRIVE ID HERE"` in the `config-example.json` file with your own team drive ID.
 4. Locate the folder you want to use as the starting folder location.